Ye99/InkPrinterClogGuard/ReadMe.md

 Tested on Epson EcoTank ET-2850, should work for ET-3850, ET-4850 color inkjet printers as well.

-The default schedule is set to print a test page every Friday at noon.
+The default schedule is set to print a test page every 3 days.
 To change the scheduled interval or when the test page is printed, edit the `print_test_page.timer` file, then rerun the setup script with the `--force` flag to overwrite the existing systemd timer.

 ## Installation